Before we work our way through the steps, I will start by pointing out GNS3 server has the following constraints when running on Apple Silicon:

 • Slight performance penalty with emulated x86_64 Linux binaries (Rosetta )

-The following are my results from testing a number of different Cisco device types:
+The following are my results after testing a number of different Cisco device types:

 DeviceWorking?Information